specifysystems/complexify/docs/container_rationale.md

 I think that a few more containers will become useful eventually for a web interface and some sort of light database for workflows.
 It may also be useful to have a "matt daemon" like service running in another container to connect to the controller.

+I used a `miniconda` base container and installed most of the dependencies with that.
+It was much easier to install GDAL this way and get it to play nicely with numpy.
+CCTools was also available (and rtree) so it made a lot of sense to start this way.

 Makeflow Controller Container - makeflow
 ========================================